bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 That's when people jump to googling "how to autoload `lib/`".
 Don't do it! `lib/` should not be autoloaded.

 The problem with autoloading `lib/` is that there will subsequently be files added to `lib/` that should _not_ be autoloaded; because they should only be provisionally loaded in a certain environment or context, or deferred, for behavioral, performance, or memory reasons.
 If your project has already enabled autoloading on `lib/`, it's now likely you'll then add additional configuration to un-autoload the new files.
-These overrides and counter-overrides accumulate over time and become difficult to understand and unwind.
+These overrides and counter-overrides accumulate over time and become difficult to understand and unwind, and they cause breakage because someone's intuition of what will or won't be loaded in a certain environment or context is wrong.

 What should you do instead?